Willphillips96/Wireshark-Home-Lab/README.md

-#Conclusion
+# Conclusion

-This is just scratching the surface of what Wireshark is capable of.
-This project was designed to display proficiency and undertstanding of how Wireshark operates.
-I definietly learned a lot going through the modules.
+This project is just the beginning of exploring Wireshark's full capabilities.
+It was designed to showcase a solid understanding and proficiency in using the tool.
+I gained valuable insights and knowledge while working through the modules.